ServiceNow/TapeAgents/examples/rl_gsm8k/README.md

 #### Run training loop

-The example can be run with the following command on a H100s (should also run on a A100):
+The example can be run in 2 hours on a H100 (should also run on a A100):

 ```bash
 uv run -m examples.rl_gsm8k.orchestrate_rl